danhermes/cognitive-hackathon/Teacher Guide/Week 1/Cognitive-Teacher-Week1-Day2.md

 ## Student Lab: Azure Notebooks (30 mins)
-The students should now do the Azure Notebooks lab to mirror the demo you just presented.
+The students should now do the Azure Notebooks Lab to mirror the demo you just presented.

 ## Summary
 Today's workshop covered the following topics: